 Volunteers in this project participate in a range of activities that include, but are not limited to, the following:

-• Assisting organizations in developing and implementing community programs and building partnerships to meet the identified needs
+• Helping organizations to develop and implement community programs and building partnerships to meet identified needs

-• Supporting organizations’ staff capacity development by providing ongoing training and skills transfer
+• Promoting organizations’ staff capacity development by providing ongoing training and skills transfer

-• Supporting organizations and community groups with planning, grant writing, fundraising, use of information technology, volunteer management, and day to day tasks
+• Assisting organizations and community groups with planning, grant writing, fundraising, use of information technology, volunteer management, and day-to-day tasks

-• Providing non-formal education activities for community members, especially youth, aimed at developing their life skills
+• Providing non-formal educational activities for community members, especially youth, aimed at developing their life skills

-• Supporting secondary schools with extra-curricular activities aimed at positive youth development
+• Developing extracurricular activities at secondary schools aimed at positive youth development

-• Planning and organizing activities for increasing intercultural awareness for community members, especially youth
+• Planning and organizing activities for increasing intercultural awareness for community members, with a youth focus

-• Assisting with planning and implementing community engagement and service learning activities with community members, especially youth, aimed at their development as active social citizens
+• Assisting with planning and implementing community engagement and service-learning activities with community members, especially youth, aimed at their development as active citizens

-• Supporting youth councils, youth organizations, local Scout groups and informal groups of young people to increase youth participation and civic engagement
+• Supporting youth councils and organizations, local Scout groups and youth clubs to increase youth participation and civic engagement

 • Supporting community members in the areas of employability and entrepreneurship